Lying About Your Age at Hotel Check-In: What Happens

 Kevin Wang

-The temptation to lie about your age at a 21+ hotel check-in is real.
-You see a hotel you want, the price is right, the booking goes through online, and the only thing in the way is the front-desk policy.
-So why not just... not show the ID?
+Don't lie about your age at check-in.
+The temptation is real, especially when the price is right and the booking already went through online.
+The only thing in your way is the desk clerk and the ID.
+So why not just... not show the real one?

 What the front desk is checking for

-The front desk verification at check-in has three parts:
+Front desk verification at check-in has three parts:

 What happens when they catch a fake or false DOB